Excluding files from review

 What happens when every file is excluded

-If every file in the PR matches an exclusion pattern, ADO Pilot detects an empty effective diff and skips the review.
-No comments are posted, no status check transitions to a result, and no RCs are charged.
+If every file in the PR matches an exclusion pattern, ADO Pilot detects an empty effective diff and skips the AI review.
+No inline comments are posted and no RCs are charged — but ADO Pilot still posts a succeeded adopilot/ai-pr-review status check, so a required branch policy on that status doesn't block the PR.

 Interaction with other settings